The fiance visa UK requirements in 2024 are as follows:

 - Have a visa refusal on your immigration record which could negatively affect subsequent UK visa applications.

 #4 Does the online application website tell me the fiancé(e) visa requirements?

-If you want to ensure that your application is successful, you are best to carefully read and follow all of the published guidance prior to submitting your application.
+To ensure that your application is successful, you should carefully read and follow all of the published guidance before submitting your application.

 #5 Is there a requirement for the sponsor to be in the UK when the application is made?

 The Immigration Rules do not require your fiancé(e) to be in the UK when the application is made.

 Whilst there is a requirement for the sponsor (UK partner) to be ‘present’ in the UK, if the sponsor expresses the intention to return to the UK if the fiancé(e) visa application is approved, they will be treated as being present.

 When do the fiancé(e) visa requirements have to be met?